180 miles of Oregon Coast: Astoria, Gearhart, Seaside, Cannon

 and national talk show host Stephanie Abrams, among many others.

-BeachConnection.net shows up in other media with regularity, including
+BeachConnection.net shows up in other media with regularity, which included

 a news partnership with KATU.com.